 A much later example is Luther’s case, where his ally in the Augsburg Confession, Melanchthon, tried to get the parties to consider what they had in common, rather than what separated them.
 (Wikipedia has an account.)
 The things they could agree on at that point were quite strong.
 Probably 90% in favor of unity.
 But perhaps the inertia of a large body played too much of a role in any possible resolution.
 The consequences were brutal.

-There is this tradition about the Seven being “deacons.”
-That is a post-apostolic thing and assigning the title to the Seven isn’t useful and is even misleading I think.
+There is this tradition around the Seven being “deacons” in some sense analogous to that of Mormon deacons.
+There was a post-apostolic thing like this, but assigning the title to the Seven isn’t useful and is even misleading I think.

 The question arises as to how they could get away with this since the Roman governor would need to approve.
 But the Prefect only came to town on feast days, to keep order, so they could do it without much risk (cf. Jesus).